The Andrea Project gives young people the ambition, skills and opportunity to be playwrights, whatever their background.

 Out of Joint first launched The Andrea Project in 2017.
 The scheme, which runs alongside each of our productions, finds a group of teenagers interested in writing for theatre.
 No prior experience in writing, or even in theatre going is required.
 We host a series of playwriting workshops at their local theatre, run by a professional writer who guides them through the process of writing a 10-minute play.
 The plays are performed by a professional cast, with tickets on sale for the general public to watch the performances.
 It is completely free for participants to take part in The Andrea Project, and travel expenses are offered so that nobody has to miss out for financial reasons.

 The Andrea Project is inspired by playwright Andrea Dunbar.
 Andrea grew up on Bradford’s Buttershaw housing estate and had no experience of theatre growing up.
 When she had her first play staged at the Royal Court she was a teenager living in a women’s refuge.
 She began her second, the smash hit Rita, Sue & Bob Too, when she was just 19.
 The Andrea Project is a response to the question: could a writer like Andrea be discovered by theatres today?

 We believe that the Andrea Project can help to find talented theatre writers of the future and give them guidance and support, and a sense of ownership over their local theatre.
 We also believe that the scheme has real, long-lasting benefit to participants who don’t end up writing for theatre – helping them with communication and written skills and providing them with a creative outlet.

-If you are interested in teaming up to offer an edition of The Andrea Project, or if you would like to make a gift to the scheme so that we can continue to keep it free and accessible, please call us on 020 7609 0207 or email firstname.lastname@example.org.
+If you are interested in teaming up to offer an edition of The Andrea Project, or if you would like to make a gift to the scheme so that we can continue to keep it free and accessible, please email firstname.lastname@example.org.